Click HERE to register.

 - As another option for an affordable and enjoyable musical experience, MSC also offers beginning guitar classes for groups of 2-3 students.
 This is an excellent way for friends, spouses, or siblings to enjoy learning music together.
-These lessons will cover the same material as private lessons, while accommodating the pace of both students in the class.
-Please see our tuition chart for pricing information.
+These lessons will cover the same material as private lessons while accommodating the pace of both students in the class.

 - Students learn each subject through the benefit of group teaching and games.

 - The detailed content of each class will depend upon the age and level of each group.

 - Each class will have 3 to 5 students and will last for one hour.